Membership Geeks

 Conclusion

-The main downsides for me are the way it integrates with payment processors and the lack of user management and reporting options.
+The main downsides for me are the inconsistent ways in which it integrates with payment processors and the lack of user management and reporting options.
 All of these things are still better than they used to be however, and some of this is personal preference too.

 Where Wishlist Member definitely excels is in the number of third-party integrations possible, so if you're using a shopping cart rather than simple PayPal or Stripe, or a less common email provider, it's going to be one of the main options that you want to check out.